mndgs1/mndgs1/README.md

 ## I am a Husband, Father, Front-End Developer

-    🔭 I’m currently studying Front-End development at NOROFF School of Techonology 🌱 I’m currently learning more about Next.JS & NextUI 📫 How to reach me: mindaugasbankauskas@gmail.com
+    🔭 I’m currently studying Front-End development at NOROFF School of Techonology 🔨 I have many years experience working as a carpenter 🌱 I’m currently learning more about Next.JS & NextUI 📫 How to reach me: mindaugasbankauskas@gmail.com
     ⚡ Fun fact: Some people that I meet, ask for my height before asking for my